Mathematical analysis of electromagnetic scattering by dielectric nanoparticles with high refractive indices: Some proofs

 and

-To prove that the above eigenfunctions exactly span the corresponding eigenspace, we need to investigate the common zeros of Bessel functions, which is a quite important and classical problem \cite{petropoulou2003common}.
-One existing answer is the Bourget’s hypothesis \cite{watson1995treatise}, which states that the Bessel function of the first kind $J_\mu(z)$ and $J_{\mu + m}(z)$, where $\mu$ is rational and $m$ is a positive integer, can not have common zeros except at $z = 0$.
-It immediately implies that $j_n(z), n \ge 0$ have no common zeros that are nonzero, hence completes the proof.
+To prove that these eigenfunctions exactly span the corresponding eigenspace, we need the Bourget’s hypothesis \cite{watson1995treatise,petropoulou2003common}, which states that the Bessel functions of the first kind: $J_\mu(z)$ and $J_{\mu + m}(z)$, with $\mu$ being rational and $m$ being a positive integer, can not have common zeros except $z = 0$.
+It readily follows that $j_n(z)$, $n \ge 0$, have no common positive zeros, which completes the proof.